ktechlab/ktechlab/README.md

 KTechLab should start running at this point.
-If this simple method of launching KTechLab does not work, please contact the developers, because this is a bug.
+If this simple method of launching KTechLab does not work, please contact the developers, because you found is a bug.

 ## Running by multiple users with same build / install directory